Quick notice that we just started a Yahoo group called Agile Business.

 Or — how do we know any idea is really any good?
 When we do knowledge work, how do we know we have made progress?

 We could assume, but as we know, that can have bad consequences.

-In other words.
-In my mind, my ideas (and your’s and your’s) are always perfect.
-But only in reality do we find out they are always less than perfect.
+In other words – In my mind, my ideas are always perfect.
+But in reality we find out they are always less than perfect.

 So, Vodde and Larman, at a high level, are helping you discover all the stupid “truths” you currently think are right.
 And helping give you a means to gently convince others that their strongly held truths are just plain wrong.

 A respected colleagues says: Assume half of what you “know” is wrong.
 Seems good advice.

 I think: There will never come a day when we are finished rooting out stupidity.
 In ourselves (so be a bit compassionate), in any one person, and certainly in the whole team and the larger firm culture.
 Toyota has gone further: they are rooting out stupidity in the flow of value across all the firm in a value flow.